 You get what I’m layin’ down here.
 My creative process takes place in a space that would make Martha Stewart cry and beg for her Momma.
 I love my office in all of its chaotic glory.
 You may need a GPS to find my Vanguard catalog but I know for sure that it is underneath the wallcovering book I used on the Goldstein’s project.
 The Sherwin Williams paint color fan deck is on top of the Benjamin Moore fan deck on the floor to the right of the door and I’m sure of it.
 The wood finishes are spread out like dominoes and yippee, there is my Architex book making nice to its neighbor, the empty bin.
 The empty bin may have been home to the luxury vinyl samples that I grabbed for the basement reno I am designing in D.C, and I did not put it back because I didn’t want it to be lonely so I kindly placed it on my desk with its dear friend, the MacBook.
 My desk is a modern, utilitarian surface for my most creative and inspired projects but you will likely be unable to locate the label maker I bought years ago or the color-coded file folders that I purchased to be labeled by the aforementioned label maker.

-If I have not made myself perfectly clear, then let me ‘splain it further.
-You will receive a professional, thorough, thoughtful, customized, personalized delicious design from me that is a reflection of you and your needs and wants.
+from me that is a reflection of you and your needs and wants.
 Just know that my best work is born from messy, marvelous madness and like most of us, we don’t require monogrammed pencils in color-coordinated hues to make a home.
-Get in touch and see how we can help with your next project.